Why you might want to ditch Slack

 In addition to the basic features of Hangouts, Google Chat provides additional collaboration-focused functionalities such as group chats, file sharing, and convenient integrations with other Google products (e.g. Meet for video calls).

-However, as a stand-alone team communication platform, it does lack structure, organization, and customization, compared to some of the other apps we tested.
+However, as a stand-alone team communication platform, it does lack the structure, organization, and customization of some of the other apps we tested.

 • Deep integration with Google Workspace